KevOutIngs/Smart-TV/README.md

 ## Installation

+TVs don't carry Moonfin in their app stores, so the package has to be sideloaded.
 Download the latest release from the [Releases page](https://github.com/Moonfin-Client/Smart-TV/releases) and pick the file that matches your TV:

 | Platform | File | Supported Devices |
 |---|---|---|